o01qw/Liar-s-Bar-Markov-Bayes-engine/README.md

    $P(\mathrm{bluff}\mid\mathrm{claim})$, then map that into an **expected value** for calling “Liar!” given asymmetric penalties (being wrong usually hurts more than being right helps).

-This is meant to be a **transparent, interpretable baseline** that can be used:

-- as a standalone “math + behaviour coach” while playing; or
-- as a belief module inside more complex RL agents (e.g. NFSP, CFR) for Liar’s Bar.

 ---

 ## 2. Installation and Requirements